opensanctions/yente/docs/deploy/upgrading.md

 ## Upgrade yente

+The following instructions document the commands when running with Docker Compose.
+Please adapt them to your specific deployment scenario

+1. Stop the yente container (`docker compose stop app`).
+During the upgrade, the index will at some point be switched over to the new version, which may lead to unexpected results if still serving from.
-To upgrade, simply update the version of the docker image used in your deployment.
+2. Update the version of the docker image used in your deployment.
 The version of yente is determined by the active tag of the Docker container in operation: `ghcr.io/opensanctions/yente:<version>`.
 Simply changing that version tag will trigger an update.
-If you're running in Docker compose (the default), open `docker-compose.yml` and edit the line `services.app.image`, then run `docker compose pull` to fetch the latest container. `docker compose restart app` will run the new container version.
+If you're running in Docker compose (the default), open `docker-compose.yml` and edit the line `services.app.image`, then run `docker compose pull` to fetch the latest container.
+3. Rebuild the index using `yente reindex -f` (`docker compose run app yente reindex -f`)
+4. Restart the yente container: `docker compose restart app`

+## Can I deploy a new version of yente incurring little to no downtime?

+This is possible, however not very well supported - expect to build your own deployment pipeline around this.
+The basic idea is to run the new version of yente with a new `YENTE_INDEX_NAME`.

+1. Keep old yente running, for this example we'll assume it has `YENTE_INDEX_NAME=yente-green`.
+1. Run `yente reindex -f` with the verison of yente you're upgrading to with `YENTE_INDEX_NAME=yente-blue`.
+1. Restart your serving yente with the new version and `YENTE_INDEX_NAME=yente-blue`
+1. Ensure that your periodic reindexing jobs are also using the new version of yente and `YENTE_INDEX_NAME=yente-blue`

+If something isn't working right after the upgrade, you may roll back to the previous version of yente by starting the old version of yente and `YENTE_INDEX_NAME=yente-green`.

+At this point, your yente is running entirely from the `yente-blue` indices.
+Your Eliastic will still have a bunhc of of "old" `yente-green` indices around - you may delete them.
+Alternatively, the next time you upgrade, you can do the same procedure but switching from `yente-blue` to `yente-green`.
+Your old `yente-green` indices will be cleaned up during the first reindex.